-(All amounts in brackets are comparative figures for 2018 unless otherwise specifically stated)
+(All amounts in brackets are comparative figures for 2019 unless otherwise specifically stated)

-The Group did not record revenues in 2019 nor 2018.
-Grants received from various public sources such as the Research Council of Norway and "SkatteFUNN" were recorded as other operating income amounting to NOK 9.4 million (NOK 9.6 million).
-The parent company did not record any revenue for 2019 or 2018.
+The Group did not record revenues in 2020 nor 2019.
+Grants received from various public sources such as the Research Council of Norway and "SkatteFUNN" were recorded as other operating income amounting to NOK 7.4 million (NOK 9.4 million).
+The parent company did not record any revenue for 2020 or 2019.

 The fima VACC programme received in 2017 a grant of up to NOK 13.8 million from the Research Council of Norway (BIA-programme).
-The grant will be distributed over the course of four years, 2017-2020, and for 2019 a total of NOK 3.6 million (NOK 3.9 million) has been recorded as other income.
+The grant is distributed over the course of four years, 2017-2021, and for 2020 a total of NOK 2.6 million (NOK 3.6 million) has been recorded as other income.
+Total grant recorded by end of 2020 were NOK 12.0 million.

-Total operating expenses were NOK 98.2 million in 2019 (NOK 54.1 million) and expenses are mainly driven by the research and development (R&D) activities.
-In 2019 the initiation of the RELEASE study has increased expenses compared to previous years.
 Expenditure on research activities is recognised as an expense in the period in which it was incurred.
-The Group had no development expenditure qualifying for recognition as an asset under IAS 38 in 2019 and as for previous years all research expenses are charged through the profit and loss statement.
-R&D expenses amounted to NOK 83.3 million in 2019 (NOK 40.3 million).
-In addition to the RELEASE trial expenses, the production of a new batch of product under development (fimaporfin) has increased the R&D expenses in 2019.
-Other operating (general and administrative) expenses were NOK 14.9 million (NOK 13.8 million).
-The increase by around NOK 1 million compared to 2018 is mainly driven by none-cash elements from the groups share option programme.
-Operating result in 2019 ended at NOK -88.8 million (NOK -44.5 million) for the Group.
-Operating result for the parent company were NOK -4.6 million in 2019 (NOK - 4.7 million).
+The Group had no development expenditure qualifying for recognition as an asset under IAS 38 in 2020 and as for previous years all research expenses are charged through the profit and loss statement.
+Total operating expenses were NOK 89.5 million in 2020 (NOK 98.2 million) and expenses are mainly driven by the research and development (R&D) activities.
+In 2019 the initiation of the RELEASE study increased expenses compared to previous years, and the reduction in R&D costs for 2020 is mainly due to start-up costs for the RELEASE trail in 2019.
+R&D expenses amounted to NOK 75.6 million in 2020 (NOK 83.3 million).
+Other operating (general and administrative) expenses were NOK 13.9 million (NOK 14.9 million).
+The change in general and administration costs is mainly driven by non-cash accounting elements for the groups share option programme.
+Operating result in 2020 ended at NOK -82.1 million (NOK -88.8 million) for the Group.
+Operating result for the parent company were NOK -4.7 million in 2020 (NOK -4.6 million).

-Net financial results for the Group were NOK 0.1 million in 2019 (NOK 9.7 million).
-The net positive result in 2018 was mainly driven by positive effects from cash deposits placed in Euro at year-end, as a hedge of the foreign currency risk for the RELEASE study.
-In 2019 this effect has been negative with NOK 1.6 million.
-The parent company's financial income for 2019 consists mainly of interest on loans to the subsidiary PCI Biotech AS.
-Financial expenses consist of negative interest on cash deposits in Euro and the negative effect on cash deposits placed in Euro of NOK 1.5 million.
+Net financial results for the Group were NOK 9.9 million in 2020 (NOK 0.1 million).
+The net positive result in 2020 was mainly driven by positive effects of NOK 8.5 million from cash deposits placed in EUR at year-end, as a hedge of the foreign currency risk for the RELEASE study.
+The corresponding effect for 2019 was NOK 1.6 million negative.
+The parent company's financial income for 2020 consists mainly of interest on loans to the subsidiary PCI Biotech AS and the same kind of net positive accounting effect of cash deposits placed in EUR at year-end, as for the Group.
+Financial expenses consist of negative interest on cash deposits in EUR and an interest expense on right to use assets (IFRS 16 Leases).

-The Board of Directors proposes that the comprehensive income of NOK 0.1 million for the parent company in 2019 is transferred to retained earnings.
+The Board of Directors proposes that the comprehensive income of NOK 6.4 million for the parent company in 2020 is transferred to retained earnings.